clbanning/pseudo/README.md

 <h2>Status</h2>

 Release 2.2.
-(Note: could do with more testing with larger data sets.)
+(Note: large data sets like "_data/BVZ-tsukuba0.max" are VERY MEMORY INTENSIVE and cannot be run on 8 GB machines; for that data set you will need over 128 GB of memory.)

 <h2>Prior Versions</h2>